Homeopaths have discovered that a simple homeopathic remedy safely protects plants and crops from hungry snails and slugs.

 - For small gardens, add 10 ml of the 6X stock liquid to 10 litres of water and water into the ground or on the plants.
 A whole hectare can be treated by adding 500 ml of the 6X stock liquid to 500 litres of water.

-- If for some strange reason you want even larger stock amounts simply start with more snail shells.
+- If you want larger stock amounts simply start with more snail shells.

 More than Snails